Poikilos/integratoredu/README.md

 ./etc/startiedu
 ```
 * install mongodb
-* mongodb may not start automatically, in which case you must start the service. `chmod +x ./etc/mongo-start && ./etc/mongo-start` may or may not work for you depending on your linux distro.
+* mongodb may not start automatically, in which case you must start the service. `bash ./etc/mongo-start` may or may not work for you depending on your linux distro.
 Run the command again after restart or enable mongodb to run on startup using your services tool for your operating system.

 ### Universal post-install steps (required)
 * make a data folder in same folder as app.js